Skip to content

 }

-Pitfall warning: Forgetting to add const to a getter is one of the most frequent mistakes made by C++ newcomers.
-We might write a int get_x() { return x_; } that "looks like it just reads data," but without the const qualifier, the compiler assumes it might modify the object.
-The result is that anyone holding the object through a const reference cannot call this getter, and the error message is usually cryptic nonsense like "discards qualifiers," leaving beginners completely baffled.
-My advice is: after writing each member function, ask yourself, "Does it need to modify the object?"
+Warning: Forgetting to add const to getters is one of the most frequent mistakes for C++ newcomers.
+You write a getBaudrate() that "looks like it just reads data," but without the const modifier, the compiler assumes it might modify the object.
+The result is that anyone holding the object via a const reference cannot call this getter.
+The error message usually involves nonsense like "discards qualifiers," which leaves beginners completely puzzled.
+The author's advice is: after writing every member function, ask yourself, "Does it need to modify the object?"
 If the answer is no, add const immediately.

 Method Chaining—Making Interfaces Flow

-The core idea of method chaining is simple: a member function returns a reference to *this, allowing the caller to invoke multiple methods in a single statement.
+The core idea of method chaining is simple: member functions return a reference to this, allowing the caller to continuously call multiple methods in a single statement.

-Let's first look at a Point class without method chaining to feel the pain point:
+Let's first look at a Config class that does not use method chaining to feel the pain:

 cpp